Classification of width 1 lattice tetrahedra by their multi-width: Computational and conjectural results

 \section{Computational and conjectural results}

-The above method can be extended into a computer algorithm which classifies four-point sets and tetrahedra of a given multi-width.
+The above method can be adapted into an algorithm which classifies four-point sets and tetrahedra of a given multi-width.
 We implement all algorithms using \textsc{Magma~V2.27}.

 Algorithm~\ref{alg:quad} classifies four-point sets of multi-width \((w_1,w_2)\).
 It takes the list of four-point sets in the line of width \(w_1\) and assigns a \(y\)-coordinate in the range \([0,w_2]\) to each point of each set in every possible way.
 The resulting sets in the plane include all four-point sets of multi-width \((w_1,w_2)\).

 We eliminate any which do not have the correct widths.
 Let \(P\) be the convex hull of such a set then we use the polytope \(\cW_P\) to check its multi-width.
-We call the convex hull of the lattice points in a polytope its \emph{integral part}.
-The \(i\)-th width of \(P\) is \(w_i\) if and only if the dimension of the integral part of \((w_i-1) \cW_P\) is less than \(i\) and the dimension of the integral part of \(w_i \cW_P\) is at least \(i\).
+The \(i\)-th width of \(P\) is \(w\) if and only if the dimension of \(\conv((w-1) \cW_P\cap \ZZ^d)\) is less than \(i\) and the dimension of \(\conv(w \cW_P\cap \ZZ^d)\) is at least \(i\).
 This allows us to check if the multi-width of a polytope is equal to \((w_1,w_2)\) without necessarily calculating its multi-width.

 We also discard repeated sets using an affine unimodular normal form.
 Kreuzer and Skarke introduced a unimodular normal form for lattice polytopes in their \textsc{Palp} software \cite{PALP}.
 This can be extended to an affine normal form by translating each vertex of a polytope to the origin in turn and finding the minimum unimodular normal form among these possibilities.
 If the convex hull of a four-point set is a quadrilateral we can use this normal form without adjustment.
 If the convex hull is a triangle we find the normal form of this triangle then consider the possible places the fourth point can be mapped to in this normal form.
 We choose the minimum such point and call the set of vertices of the triangle and this point the normal form of the four-point set denoted \(\NF(S)\).
 Note that we keep the normal forms of each set as well as the set itself as we need the four-point sets written as a subset of \([0,w_1] \times [0,w_2]\) for the tetrahedra classification.

-Running Algorithm~\ref{alg:quad} for small widths produces Table~\ref{tab:quad}.
-We use this data to give estimates for a function counting the width \((w_1,w_2)\) four-point sets.
-To do this we will use the following.